Plants are great. They give life to an empty room, colour to a grey environment and have many benefits for mental health

 Pfeiffera boliviana are epiphytic cacti with long, green ridged branches that can grow up to a foot in length.

-They are surprisingly tolerant to slightly lower light conditions and actually aren't a huge fan of direct sunlight.
-Don't get your jungle cacti and desert cacti mixed up!
+Surprisingly, they are tolerant to lower light conditions and aren't huge fans of direct sunlight.
+This is a reminder not to get your jungle cacti and desert cacti mixed up!

 They often come in smaller sizes as houseplants but can grow large, making them striking additions to any hanging houseplant collection.